- Home

 Pathway 5 pupils will have gained qualifications in numeracy and literacy at Key Stage 4, and possibly a wider range of other qualifications at Level 1, and will continue to develop and build on these skills in real-life scenarios.
 They may also continue to try and improve on previous accreditation grades.

-Pathway 5 students work towards NOCN Preparation for Adulthood Level 1 units that will develop skills in relation to a range of topics, such as: preparing for learning, careers progression, employment, project management, communication skills in the workplace, financial literacy, enterprise, employment rights.
+Pathway 5 students work towards NOCN Preparation for Adulthood Level 1 units that will develop skills in relation to a range of topics, such as: preparing for learning, career progression, employment, project management, communication skills in the workplace, financial literacy, enterprise, and employment rights.

 Pathway 5 students will leave Sixth Form as fully prepared young adults, who are eager and ready to pursue the next step in their life journey and are equipped with the knowledge required in order to do this as independently as possible.